 Under the Company's 2021 Omnibus Equity Incentive Plan (the "2021 Plan"), the Company may grant options to purchase common stock, restricted stock awards, performance stock awards, incentive bonus awards, other cash-based awards or directly issue shares of common stock to employees, directors, and consultants of the Company.
-Effective January 1, 2022, an evergreen provision contained in the Company's 2021 Plan increased its common shares outstanding by one percent of the common shares outstanding as of December 31, 2021.
-This evergreen provision resulted in an additional 83,286 common shares added to the 2021 Plan, increasing authorized shares available for issuance under the 2021 Plan tol,731,499 as of January 1, 2022.
+Effective January 1, 2022, an evergreen provision contained in the Company's 2021 Plan increased the total number of shares of common shares issuable under the 2021 Plan in an amount equal to one percent of the Company's common shares outstanding as of December 31, 2021.
+This evergreen provision resulted in an additional 83,286 common shares issuable pursuant to the 2021 Plan, increasing the total authorized shares available for issuance under the 2021 Plan to 1,731,499 as of January 1, 2022.
 Stock awards may be granted at an exercise price per share of not less than 100% of the fair market value at the date of grant.
 Stock awards granted are exercisable over a maximum term of 10 years from the date of grant and generally vest over a period offour years for employees and one year for directors of the Company's board and consultants

-As of June 30, 2022, there remain an additional 683,036 shares reserved for issuance under the 2021 Plan.
+As of September 30, 2022, there remain an additional 547,447 shares reserved for issuance under the 2021 Plan.